Health Benefits during COVID-19

 - Aetna: 1-800-556-1555 (TTY:711).

-- Telemedicine Video Visits from MinuteClinic are available in the following states, CA, ID, OR, and WA (not available in MT).
+- Telemedicine Video Visits from MinuteClinic are available to caregivers in Washington, Oregon and Idaho (not available in MT).
 Visits can be made using a laptop or a smart phone.
+MinuteClinic visits are subject to the same copay as an office visit.
 If you have questions, please visit the MinuteClinic Video Visits FAQs.

 Caregivers with Delta Dental will receive direct communication from their dentists regarding temporary closures or the need to reschedule routine dental appointments.